skurbee/YTArchiver/README.md

 current (found) issues:
 1. Simple log mode does not notify the user that a channel was skipped due to daily limit

-2. last full sync timer sometimes resetting when single channel sync is preformed
+2. last full sync timer sometimes resetting when single channel sync is performed

 3. Channels that hit daily limit are not itemized in the log when running a full subbed channel sync, even in verbose log mode